 Check Your Nutrient Levels: Since you could have a number of possible nutrient deficiencies causing your brain fog, the best step is to get your levels tested.
 This way you know what foods to increase or remove from your diet, as well as specific vitamins/supplements to take.

 Incorporate Supplementation: While vitamins can help if you have any type of nutrient deficiency, other supplements can help improve your mental clarity.
-Some of my favorites that help with stress are: adaptogenic herbs, b vitamins and magnesium.
-They can all be found on fullscript for a discounted price.
+Some of my favorites that help with stress are: adaptogenic herbs (like TDW Stress Be Gone), b vitamins, and magnesium.

 Getting in touch with a functional medicine provider can be the best decision you make to help achieve mental clarity along with optimizing your health.
 These providers get to the root cause of health issues rather than covering it up with medications.
 Functional medicine providers can perform lab tests that look at hormone levels, nutrient deficiencies, gut microbiome, and toxic exposures, just to name a few.